 When it is happening

-Advanced preparation work for the scheme will commence in April 2018.
-Sydney Road bridge will be closed for 22 weeks from November 2018 to protect the safety of the workforce.
+Advanced preparation work for the scheme has started (April 2018).
+Sydney Road bridge will be closed for 26 weeks from October 2018 to protect the safety of the workforce.
 A temporary bridge will be installed for pedestrians.

 Sydney Road bridge will be closed for 22 weeks and a diversion route (PDF, 672KB) will operate from Sydney Road, Hungerford Road, Manchester Bridge, A532 Vernon Way, B5076 Middlewich Street, Remer Street and Sydney Road.